BlogRSS Feed

 Don’t shy away from informing and educating your customers on how their choices impact the environment.
 For example, listing carbon emissions next to their respective service levels encourages shoppers to think before choosing.

-You could put the choice in the hands of your customers to choose the more sustainable option, or you could limit the service levels you offer.
+You could allow your customers to choose the more sustainable option, or you could limit the service levels you offer.
 Ground shipping is both more affordable and more sustainable, and many customers are willing to wait a few days to receive their package, so why not make this your default shipping option?

 Man opening package with child